jimpakdev/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

                 else:
                     drops += 1

 The runtime complexity of this solution is O(n).
+This strategy begins from the ground floor, and drops an egg.
+If the egg is not broken, move up to the next consecutive floor and repeat the test.
+When the egg is broken when dropped, the floor number will be returned.
 The other way I would approach this is with a binary search, but I considered the probability of the initial egg breaking point being located above the midpoint of a given n and went with the linear solution.